Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 That stung, and Daar was surprised to find himself whining like a scolded cub.
 "I trust you," he affirmed.
 "I just - "

 "These are tense times.
-Big changes, this new species coming along to show us up with new ideas and new ways of doing things…" Regaari flicked an ear reassuringly.
+Big changes, this new species coming along to show us up with new ideas and new ways of doing things..."
+Regaari flicked an ear reassuringly.
 "Some of the things they’re teaching us are obvious in hindsight, but we’ve taught them some things as well."

-"I dunno…" Daar growled.
+"I dunno..."
+Daar growled.
 "I still feel like we shoulda figgered most’a this stuff out ourselves."

 "Maybe we should... but we didn’t.
 I can’t speculate as to why right now," Regaari replied, and Daar caught the careful phrasing.
 Genshi had once taught him that Whitecrests preferred to speak the completely literal truth rather than lie, especially to their friends.

 Daar looked down at his paws for a second then scratched at his muzzle.
-"Humans have another saying, y’know…"
+"Humans have another saying, y’know..."

 "Yes?"